11th Chords

 James Lazzeroni

-Welcome to the Official Website & Blog of James Lazzeroni, an internationally recognized solo piano artist with millions of streams on Pandora Music and Spotify.
-James' original piano music, which have featured prominently in TV, radio and film, resonates with listeners in over 60 countries around the world touching millions of lives.
+Welcome to the Official Website & Blog of James Lazzeroni, an internationally recognized solo piano artist.
+James' original piano music, which have featured prominently in TV, radio and film, resonates with listeners in over 75 countries around the world touching millions of lives.
 His piano music miniatures to make you feel calm and positive.

 You can follow James' progress on Instagram